brentgarren/Enumerating-SMB/README.md

 <br>

 Enumerating SMB
 	Typically, there are SMB share drives on a server that can be connected to and used to view or transfer files.
-SMB can often be a great starting point for an attacker looking to discover sensitive information — you'd be surprised what is sometimes included on these shares.
+SMB can often be a great starting point for an attacker looking to discover sensitive information.

 Port Scanning
 	The first step of enumeration is to conduct a port scan, to find out as much information as you can about the services, applications, structure and operating system of the target machine.